metalsmith/in-place/Readme.md

 <p>The title</p>
 ```

 This is a very basic example.
-For a ready-to-use boilerplate that utilizes this plugin see [metalsmith-boilerplates](https://github.com/superwolff/metalsmith-boilerplates).
+For more elaborate examples see the [metalsmith tag on stack overflow][stackoverflow-url].

 ## Options